Hive-Hexagon/project_arduino/piscine_01/Project_Document.md

-# Arduino Piscine
+# RoboClub

 ## Project Team:
 * Caruy Chen - Project Lead

 ## Summary
-A Piscine type event focused on learning to work with Arduinos.
 The aim is to introduce students to embedded systems, and develop their interest in electronics.
-It will be an entirely solderless event, and should be safe to run on Hive Campus.
+It will be an entirely solderless project, and should be safe to run on Hive Campus.

-A set of introductory projects is designed by the Hexagon team, and the event will take place over a weekend.
-Afterwards, the electronics and equipment will be stored at the Campus library for any student to access.
-Students will hopefully be inspired to return to their projects in their own time, with the experience gained from the Piscine.
-The same equipment can then be used to organise more future events.

-Should this project be successful, we may consider further expanding on this concept and use it as a springboard to partner with Universities & Companies for bigger projects
+We hope to initiate an ongoing club, with electronics equipment at Campus library for students to access.
+The idea is to meet weekly, and share ideas and make stuff.

 ## Objectives
 * Create a fun piscine type of weekend project focused on Arduino programming and electronics, which will introduce students to embedded systems.